hadimasoumi/A-NodeJS-Project-with-Fastify/backend/README.md

 - PHPMyAdmin (MariaDB/MySQL2)
 - NPM (optional)

+#### Before the run

+You need install PHPMyAdmin (MariaDB/MySQL2) on your server.
+Then you should update the environement configs in `/config` file.

 ## Available Scripts

 First, you need to install the modules using `npm install` or `npm i`